clinicalml/ml_mmrf/README.md

-# Machine Learning with Multiple Myeloma Research Foundation (MMRF) CoMMpass Dataset
+# Machine Learning with Multiple Myeloma Research Foundation (MMRF) CoMMpass Dataset (ML-MMRF V2)

 ## Overview
 The MMRF CoMMpass registry contains longitudinal data for over 1000 newly diagnosed multiple myeloma patients.
 Researchers track these patients from initial diagnosis through their course of treatment over a minimum of 5 years, capturing patient lab values, treatments, and complications.
 In addition to these data, there is a rich store of biological and demographic data of each patient at baseline, including RNA-seq, cytogenetics, and survey (e.g. Quality of Life) data.